Back to Privacy Guides

 • your VPN app software (if any) configuring the firewall is misconfigured

-If you use the App of your VPN provider, you may see traffic related to the provider API, the App may have a setting to block this traffic.
-For instance, IVPN users may see network packets addressed to 198.50.177.220 or 2607:5300:203:1735::8 which are the addresses of the server api.ivpn.net (as of June 2024).
-By default, the IVPN App allows traffic to IVPN servers, but this behavior can be disabled in the App firewall settings.
+If you use the app of your VPN provider, you may see traffic related to the provider API, the app may have a setting to block this traffic.
+For instance, IVPN users may see network packets addressed to 198.50.177.220 or 2607:5300:203:1735::8 which are the addresses of the server api.ivpn.net (as of August 2024).
+By default, the IVPN app allows traffic to IVPN servers, but this behavior can be disabled in the app firewall settings.

 How to verify V2Ray obfuscation is enabled

 In this scenario, you will learn how to verify that WireGuard obfuscation V2Ray is working effectively.
-Obfuscation algorithms can disguise WireGuard packets as QUIC or HTTP traffic, making it much harder to identify as VPN traffic, even using deep packet inspection.
+Obfuscation algorithms can disguise WireGuard packets as QUIC or HTTP traffic, making it much harder to identify as VPN traffic, even when observing it with deep packet inspection.

 Both methods have a performance penalty and should only be used when you are not able to connect using a non-obfuscated WireGuard tunnel.